Sawtaytoes/image-viewer/TASKS.md

 - Loading an image and unmounting it calls `unloadImage`; although, the image is still loaded as a thumbnail.
 There's no way to claim an image.
 This is why it's important to separate filePaths from React components.
 - Progress bar displaying when viewing `ImageViewer` images.
 This happens because it defaults to `0` then loads the correct percentage from state.
 - Reset download percentage on abort.
+- Fix bug where `isVisible` set `true` for clicked image, but immediately set to `false` when intersectionObserver runs.

 ## Build
 - Create Docker container or use existing one to build.